How to Measure Quality of AI Call Interactions (2026 KPIs)

 What is the difference between containment rate and first call resolution?

 Containment rate measures if the call stayed with the AI.
-First Call Resolution (FCR) measures if the customer’s entire problem was solved on that first contact, regardless of whether it was handled by AI or a human.
+First Call Resolution measures if the customer’s entire problem was solved on that first contact, regardless of whether it was handled by AI or a human.
 A call can be contained but not resolved if the AI fails to solve the issue.

 Why is latency so critical for voice AI?